 South African expat pensions and retirement annuities in safe hands

 South African expats living in the EU and abroad can access their retirement annuities and pensions with the expertise of FinGlobal.
-With over 60 000 clients in over 105 countries, FinGlobal is regarded as the ‘go to’ company when it comes to helping South African unlock their wealth abroad – and this includes accessing their retirement annuities and pensions:
+With thousands of clients in over 105 countries, FinGlobal is regarded as the ‘go to’ company when it comes to helping South African unlock their wealth abroad – and this includes accessing their retirement annuities and pensions:

 - Turning retirement annuities into cash

 FinGlobal can assist any South African living abroad, who has financially emigrated, turn their retirement annuity into cash – even prior to the recognised retirement age of 55 and we can then transfer your funds to your new home.
 This is possible because of changes to the tax legislation that came into effect in 2008.
 What’s even more advantageous is that the money can be used for anything – an exotic holiday, home remodelling or you can re-invest it, the choice is yours.